 The deflection of the SCA shall be lower than the deflection value, d in Figure 8-6, stated on the SCD-SCA.

-Life test (LT)
+Long Duration - Life test (LT)

 Purpose

 The purpose of this test is to determine the stability of the solar cell assembly under worst case operation conditions for long duration.
+This test is an accelerated test covering the duration of the complete mission.
+The test duration depends on the temperature profile of the mission, the test temperature and the activation energy for the failure mechanism in the solar cell assembly.
+The acceleration factor A is calculated applying Arrhenius’ law: